Transform or Optimise?

 - Intelligent automation to collect the right information and consolidate data from multiple disparate systems for reporting

 - End-to-end document management to apply relevant regulations to all applicable content in a timely manner, from document capture to retention to destruction

 - Customer communication management (CCM) to create timely, personalised pieces that are automatically delivered at the optimal time using the optimal channel for your customer or member

 - Priority work management to create dynamic workflows to help your team prioritise tasks based on importance and urgency

 - Complete view of data so customer service employees have the insights they need to quickly and accurately manage all interactions with customers and members

 Chart your digital journey with Hyland

-As your organization progresses on its digital journey, new and unpredictable disruptors are bound to continue to arise.
-The road forward is clear: By optimizing and improving the digital journey of your customers — and that of your internal team members — your financial firm will be more productive, more profitable and primed for long-term success.
+As your organisation progresses on its digital journey, new and unpredictable disruptors are bound to continue to arise.
+The road forward is clear: By optimising and improving the digital journey of your customers — and that of your internal team members — your financial firm will be more productive, more profitable and primed for long-term success.

 VENTURE FORTH.
 Get the details you need to navigate your digital journey in the ebook, "Three paths to accelerating growth in financial services.”

-iGartner, Digital Business Ambition: Transform or Optimize?", Hung LeHong, Graham Waller, 15 January 2021.
+iGartner, Digital Business Ambition: Transform or Optimise?", Hung LeHong, Graham Waller, 15 January 2021.